Choonholic/ChzzkDownloader/doc/en-US/chzzk_live_manager_manual.en-US.md

 * **Stop downloading if free disk space is less than** - Sets the threshold % for stopping downloads when disk space is low.
 * **Sleep Mode** - Sets the system's sleep mode while the Chzzk Live Manager is running.
 * **Performance Level** - Specify the performance of the system where Chzzk Live Manager is currently running.
 If you encounter errors due to timeouts when adding or refreshing channels, try lowering the performance level by one step and attempt again.
-* **Instance Management** - The shutdown method of instances can be predefined, eliminating the need to select it each time in the Exit dialog.
 * **Save metadata based on live stream information** - Checks to save metadata based on live stream information.

 ### Downloader